johndohoneyjr/custom-policy/README.md

 #### Feature Level

 For demonstration of this concept, Two features were created.
 First an example with Start Probes being required on a Manifest in Kubernetes.
 Second, Behavioral Science API's were selected--same idea as OpenAI.
 Essentially, the resource SKU's were scanned having the values of [Free, Standard, and Premium].
 Only Free SKU's were enabled.
 The idea here is the team is not going to break the OPEX Budget using ChatGPT to answer emails or write poems to co-workers.

+### To be done
+Code Space - devcontainer.json - Map env vars to environment in my computer Assign the policy -- need to come up with a way to set variables and set exclusions on REST call -- just more homework